iccmr-quantum/OSC-Qasm/README.md

 C1 -- qasm --> S1 -- results --> C3
 ```

 To that end, `osc_qasm.py` has an optional flag/argument called `--remote`.
-When used, the OSC server will listen to the default IP address assigned to your machine in the local area network, instead of "127.0.0.1".
-Additionally, you can add an argument after the flag to specify the IP address to use (useful in the case of multiple network adapters).
+When used, the `osc_qasm.py` will listen to the default IP address assigned to the machine for the local area network, instead of "127.0.0.1".
+Additionally, you can add an argument after the flag to specify the IP address to use (useful in a scenario with multiple network adapters, each giving the machine a different IP address for each network).

 Example: